nembrinj/protofablab/projects/03_Silhouetize/README.md

 ## Origins

-Imagine you want to play around with some advanced image editing like
+Imagine you want to play around with some advanced image editing and want to do things like

-- applying gaussian or median blur
+- applying Gaussian or median blur
-- binarizing the image with some threshold
+- binarizing the image with thresholds
-- performing some edge detection
+- performing edge detection
 - dilate shapes in a binary image or make them smaller
 - find contours in an image and maybe apply them as a mask over the original image

-This all sounds fun and games until you think of actually printing these contours onto a paper. <br>
+This all sounds like fun and games until you want a physical copy of your work. <br>
-Sure, you could just open the SVG in your favourite image viewer and press 'Print'. <br>
+Sure, you could just manually open and edit the SVG in your favorite image viewer and press 'Print'. <br>
 But where's the fun in that?
 And what if you wanted to cut these contours into a birthday card instead? <br>
 Then you will need a plotter/cutter device.
 Like the `Silhouette Cameo 4 Pro`, e.g.: